You may want to view this video first, explaining the basics. Then learn more details below.

 What is a Protection from Abuse Order?

-A Protection from Abuse Order is a Court Order that can help protect you and your children from people who are a threat to you.
-You can get a Protection from Abuse Order against:
+A Protection from Abuse Order (PFA) is a Court Order that can help protect you and your children from people who are a threat to you.
+Generally you can get a Protection from Abuse Order against:

 - your spouse or ex-spouse

-- someone who you live with or used to live with
+- someone you live with or used to live with

 - anyone who has stalked you or sexually assaulted you

-- anyone who has forced or led you into prostitution
+- anyone who has trafficked you for sex

 What if I am being harassed by someone else, or in other ways?

 If you are being harassed in other ways, or by persons not on this list, you can ask for a Protection from Harassment Order.
-You can get the forms from any District Court or online.
+You can get the forms from any District Court or get the PFH Forms Packet from the court website.

 What if my child is being abused?